JayTongue/ereader_guide/kobo_guide.md

 If you are converting any other ebook file type (azw3, mobi), you shouldn't have to do to much processing.
 If you're converting pdf.. good luck.

+#### Dictionaries

+One of the biggest advantages of breaking out of the kindle or kobo ecosystems is the ability to use any sort of dictionary you want so long as it is a readable format, such as [StarDict](https://en.wikipedia.org/wiki/StarDict).
+For instance, although the Chinese-English Wikitionary is good, it doesn't have pinyin.
+The CC-CEDICT, however, does have pinyin.

+This is a sample workflow for how to side-load the CC-CEDICT dictionary onto KoReader.

+1. download the CC-CEDICT from the official source: https://cc-cedict.org/wiki/ .
+This will decompress to a `*.u8` file
+2. The `*.u8` needs to be converted to StarDict format.
+This online tool works well: https://dictz.github.io/cc-cedict_converter.html
+3. The tool will yield three files `*.dict.dz` , `*.ifo` , `*.idx` .
+   * If any of the files are `*.gz`, these will need to be decompressed.
+4. Copy all these files to `/koreader/data/dict/`